SinemMutlu/Google-Data-Analytics-Certificate-Notes/1-Foundations: Data, Data, Everywhere/W3-The wonderful world of data.md

 ### Query languages

--Allow analysts to isolate specific information from a database(s)
+- Allow analysts to isolate specific information from a database(s)

--Make it easier for you to learn and understand the requests made to databases
+- Make it easier for you to learn and understand the requests made to databases

--Allow analysts to select, create, add, or download data from a database for analysis
+- Allow analysts to select, create, add, or download data from a database for analysis

 ## Visualization tools
 Data analysts use a number of visualization tools, like graphs, maps, tables, charts, and more.
 Two popular visualization tools are Tableau and Looker.

 ### These tools

--Turn complex numbers into a story that people can understand
+- Turn complex numbers into a story that people can understand

--Help stakeholders come up with conclusions that lead to informed decisions and effective business strategies
+- Help stakeholders come up with conclusions that lead to informed decisions and effective business strategies

--Have multiple features
+- Have multiple features

              - Tableau's simple drag-and-drop feature lets users create interactive graphs in dashboards and worksheets